nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 4. Other incorrect test cases to try: `unfavourite`, `unfavourite x` where x is an integer larger than the size of the company list or negative integer values.
     1. Expected: Company with index `x` is not favourited.
 The response box shows error message that it is an invalid command or company index provided is invalid.

+### Adding a role <a id="adding-a-role"></a>
+1. Prerequisites: At least 1 companies must exist and listed using the `list` command
+2. Test case: `addRole 1 n/Frontend Engineer s/pending`
+    1. Expected: The name of the lastest role from the 1<sup>st</sup> company is initialised as "Frontend Engineer", with status of "pending".
+       The response box shows the details of all the fields of the newly added role.
+The company list is updated with the changes.
+3. Test case: `addRole 1 n/Frontend Engineer s/complete`
+    1. Expected: No new role is added to the 1<sup>st</sup> company.
+       The response box shows error message that the role already exists in the company.
+4. Test case: `addRole 1 s/complete $/1000`
+    1. Expected: No new role is added to the 1<sup>st</sup> company.
+       The response box shows error message that the format is wrong, this is due to required field (RoleName)) not being given.
+5. Test case: `addRole 1 n/Frontend Engineer s/complete $/`
+    1. Expected: No new role is added to the 1<sup>st</sup> company.
+       The response box shows error message that there must be a value after a prefix, regardless of if it is optional.
+6. Other incorrect test cases to try:`addRole x1 n/VALID_ROLE_NAME s/VALID_STATUS` where x1 is an integer larger than the size of the company list or negative integer values.
+    1. Expected: No new role is added to the 1<sup>st</sup> company.
+       The response box shows error message that it is an invalid command or company/role index provided is invalid.
+7. Other incorrect test cases to try:`addRole x1 n/LONG_ROLE_NAME s/VALID_STATUS $/LONG_STIPEND` where x1 is an integer larger than the size of the company list or negative integer values, and LONG_ROLE_NAME exceeds 30 characters, and LONG_STIPEND exceeds 14 characters.
+   1. Expected: No new role is added to the 1<sup>st</sup> company.
+      The response box shows error message that the role name character limit is 30 characters/the stipend character limit is 14 characters.

 ### Editing a role <a id="editing-a-role"></a>
 1. Prerequisites: At least 1 companies with 2 roles must exist and listed using the `list` command